identinetics/saml_schematron/README.md

 #### scripts

-Sample command line invocations (using bourne shell) and those called from the webapp
+Sample command line invocations and script called from the webapp

+#### test

+Unit tests

 #### testdata

 SAML metadata instance documents that are valid to XML Schema.
 Some contain violations of schematron rules to be used for testing.

-#### validate

-Style sheets generated from schematron for step 2 of the validator.

 #### webapp

 simple stand-alon web server to upload files for xsd and schematron validation